Costco Egg Bites (Kirkland): Nutrition, How to Cook, + Are They Worth It?

 Where to Find Them at Costco

-Look in the refrigerated deli section — not the freezer aisle.
+Look in the refrigerated deli section, not the freezer aisle.

 They come refrigerated, not frozen, though you can absolutely freeze them yourself (more on that below).

-How Do They Taste?
+How Do Costco Egg Bites Taste?

 The Uncured Bacon & Gouda is a legit Starbucks copycat.